- Background processes and hardware issues are both main reasons why the external drive fails to mount on Windows 10.

 External hard drives (SSDs included) are of great use for various reasons.
-Having your data with you at all times is normal these days, especially on a storage which is easily accessible and has a lot of storage space.
+Having your data with you at all times is normal these days, especially on storage that is easily accessible and has a lot of storage space.

 Because of that, we made sure to provide the appropriate solutions for these issues.
-If you have been looking for a solution which should fix mount/eject/boot errors, look no further than below.
+If you have been looking for a solution that should fix mount/eject/boot errors, look no further than below.

-How to fix external drive issues in Windows 10
+How can I fix external drive issues in Windows 10?

-- An external drive won’t mount in Windows 10
+- External drive won’t mount in Windows 10

-- A mounted external drive won’t eject in Windows 10
+- Mounted external drive won’t eject in Windows 10

-- An external drive won’t boot on Windows 10
+- External drive won’t boot on Windows 10

 Mounting an external drive should be quite simple.
 Plug-and-play is there for ages and the system should have an easy time reading any USB-plugged external drive.